BlockyTheDev/it-project-10th-grade/README.md

 ## Compile & Run
 ### Run the game
-To run this project you need to have an JRE or OpenJDK 8 or higher installed.
+To run this project you need to have an JDK 21 or higher installed.
-OpenJDK builds for most operating systems can be downloaded from [here](https://www.azul.com/downloads).
+JDK builds for most operating systems can be downloaded from [here](https://www.azul.com/downloads).
 <br>
 To run this game, download the `.jar` file from the <u>latest</u> release.
 The Releases can be found [here](https://github.com/BlockyTheDev/school-project-tetris/releases).

 ### Compile the game
-To compile this project you need to have an OpenJDK 8 or higher installed.
+To compile this project you need to have an JDK 21 or higher installed.
 [Azul - Zulu](https://www.azul.com/downloads) has builds for most operating systems.
 <b>